Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Theoretical Interpretation and Additional Implications

-Column~(4) examines odds in the quinella (\textit{umaren}) market, in which bettors select two horses and the ticket pays if both finish first and second in any order.\footnote{Unlike exacta bets, which require the correct order of finish, quinella bets only require that the two selected horses occupy the top two positions, regardless of order.} The results show that, although the negative association remains, its slope is considerably smaller than in the win market (see also Supplementary Appendix~\ref{App:Quinella}), consistent with the prediction of \citet{ottaviani2010noise}.
+The third implication concerns the number of possible outcomes.
+When the outcome space is large relative to betting volume, final odds become less informative and the FLB should weaken.
+Supplementary Appendix~\ref{App:Quinella} examines this prediction in the quinella (\textit{umaren}) market, where bettors select an unordered pair of horses.\footnote{A quinella ticket pays if the selected pair finishes first and second in either order.
+Unlike exacta bets, quinella bets do not require the correct order of finish.} The results show that the negative odds--return relationship remains but is substantially weaker than in the win market.

-\paragraph{Summary} Overall, our findings provide mixed support for the predictions of the information-based framework.
-We find strong evidence that unfavorable racetrack conditions attenuate the FLB and that more complex betting instruments are associated with a weaker bias.
-By contrast, we do not find empirical confirmation that greater numbers of bettors amplify the FLB, suggesting that market participation may not translate directly into greater informational content.